The most common methods of loading data onto ClustrixDB are:

 In addition to the guidelines above, consider also how much your table is expected to grow over time.
 You may wish to slice your tables into 0.5GB slices if you anticipate rapid table growth.

-Aside from specifying slicing and distribution, the main factor in import speed is the degree of parallelism.
+Besides slicing and distribution, the main factor in import speed is the degree of parallelism.
 A single-threaded import process fails to take proper advantage of the ClustrixDB parallel architecture, and may run even more slowly than on a MySQL instance.
-Consider how the data load process up could potentially be divided to increase parallelism.
+Consider how the data load process could potentially be divided to increase parallelism.
 For example: